ydydsnyd/mono/doc/docs/tutorial/adding-mutators.md

 Mutators are arbitrary functions that run once on the client immediately (aka “optimistically”), **and then run again later on the server** (”authoritatively”) during sync.

 Replicache queues mutations locally until the server acknowledges them during sync.
 Once the authoritative server result is known, Replicache reverts the optimistic version completely.
+For a deeper understanding of how the authoritative server works please read about [synchronization](/concepts/how-it-works#sync-details).

 :::tip Mutators are fast